openstack/tacker/doc/source/user/coordinate_api_client_in_coordinatevnf_script.rst

        Synchronous and Asynchronous modes.
        API server decides the mode, and API client can know it by the API response.
        Thus, since VNFM cannot control the mode, Tacker will support both modes.
+       In both modes, the timeout seconds for resending requests can be specified with "timeout" in additionalParams.
        The following shows the Coordination processes of VNFM.
      |
      | Synchronous mode: The EM returns to the Tacker a "201 Created" response